Of Record 2016

 Virginia Press Association is leading a fly-in day at the Richmond Capitol Building on January 27 and has already mobilized its grassroots advocates to help legislators understand why posting notices on a court website won’t inform the public.

-Florida Press Association continues to battle against obscure public storage notices, dealing with twin bills carried over from December.
+Florida Press Association continues to battle against obscure self storage notices, dealing with twin bills carried over from December.
 Senate Republicans challenged newspaper witnesses on statements that newspapers post notices to their websites.
 One senator was scrolling on a laptop during the hearing and pronounced she did not see the notices.
-Public storage lobbyist testified that people no longer read the newspaper.
+A self-storage lobbyist testified that people no longer read the newspaper.

 PNRC will be tracking key bills again this session.
 A list of those bills will be posted periodically on our website.